-A synthetic sleeping bag can be appropriate for a wide range of activities including an overnight hike, camping, and travel across a range of climates.
+A synthetic sleeping bag can be appropriate for a wide range of activities,including an overnight hike, camping, and travel across a range of climates.

-- Synthetic fill performs well even in damp conditions.
+- Wet-weather friendly.
+Synthetic fill performs well even in damp conditions.
 The lightweight synthetic fibres are less affected by moisture and trap warm air around your body, giving you a high thermal performance even when damp.

 - It’s easy to care for.
 You can easily wash your synthetic bag in the washing machine.

-- Synthetic sleeping bags are heavier, so can add additional grams to your backpack or luggage.
+- Weight.
+Synthetic sleeping bags are heavier, so can add additional grams to your backpack or luggage.
 That said, if a heavier bag is what you need on your adventure, it’s worth adding the weight to your sleeping kit and taking something else out.

-A sleeping bag liner can add another layer of insulation and help keep your sleeping bag cleaner for longer – especially good for down sleeping bags which can be trickier to wash.
+A sleeping bag liner can add another layer of insulation and help keep your sleeping bag cleaner for longer, which is especially good for down sleeping bags which can be trickier to wash.

-In cold temperatures a 4-season sleeping mat is essential.
-Sleeping directly on the ground sucks the heat right out of your body, so even the most expensive sleeping bag will struggle to help keep you warm.
+In cold temperatures, a 4-season sleeping mat is essential.
+Sleeping directly on the ground sucks the heat right out of your body, so even the most expensive sleeping bag will struggle to keep you warm.